-Standing Pilot gas valves can be found in Natural Gas Furnaces as well as LP Gas Furnaces heating Systems.
-Additionally, there are millions of gas fired water heaters that utilize the standing pilot gas heating systems.Gas fired water heaters can use either the standing pilot gas valve or electronic ignition gas valves that connected to a solid state electronic ignition system.
-The majority of gas fired water heaters, however, use the standing pilot gas valve.
+Standing Pilot gas valves can be found in natural gas furnaces as well as propane gas furnace heating Systems.
+Additionally, there are millions of gas-fired water heaters that utilize the standing pilot gas heating systems.Gas fired water heaters can use either the standing pilot gas valve or electronic ignition gas valves that connected to a solid state electronic ignition system.
+The majority of gas-fired water heaters, however, use the standing pilot gas valve.
 Standing pilot gas water heaters typically use a thermocouple rather than a thermophile for proving the flame at the pilot light.

-Gas furnaces, gas water heaters, and gas fired boilers that include both propane fired systems and natural gas fired systems typically use thermocouples as the method of proving the flame.
-Gas logs whether they are natural gas gas logs or propane gas logs typically utilize a thermophile although there some systems out there that have thermocouples.
+Gas furnaces, gas water heaters, and gas-fired boilers typically use thermocouples.
+Thermocouples are the method of proving the flame.
+Gas logs whether they are natural gas, gas logs, or propane gas logs typically utilize a thermophile.
+However, there some systems out there that have thermocouples.

-Many standing pilot gas valves come with a conversion kit to convert the gas valve from natural gas to propane or from propane to natural gas.
-It is important to follow all manufacturers instructions when converting the system over from one gas to another.
+Many standing pilot gas valves come with a conversion kit.
+This is to convert the gas valve from natural gas to propane or from propane to natural gas.
+It is important to follow all manufacturer’s instructions when converting the system.
+Conversion from one gas to another.
 It is also necessary to set the proper gas pressures for the fuel type.
 Additionally, gas appliance installation needs to be done by a professional for safety reasons.
 There are Fuel Gas Codes for piping and appliance installation that need to follow for safety reasons.
 There are also Mechanical Code considerations that need to be observed.